kazshi01/self_dev_fargate/sample-python-web-app/README.md

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information

 ## License.